 Additionally, I am registered with the First Nations Health Authority to provide counselling services to people who are eligible for funding through the First Nations Health Benefit.
 I am also registered to provide counselling services through the Crime Victim Assistance Program and ICBC.
 I also have extensive knowledge and experience working with The Mental Health Act, Forensics and Corrections and I am available for private consultation.

 *Shannon is not currently taking new clients.
 If you are currently seeing Shannon, you can book your next session with her directly by calling or texting 604-220-6572

-I am a Registered Clinical Counsellor with several years of clinical experience working with anxiety and depression, relationships and cross-cultural issues.
-I have worked extensively with individuals struggling with mental health issues and concurrent disorders.
-I tend utilize a holistic approach, drawing from a number of therapeutic approaches.
-I believe that each client is unique and deserves a unique approach.
 I am grateful for the opportunity to be able to work with my client's in a collaborative search for peace and healing.
-I hope that in our time spent together we are able to mitigate, what we perceive as stress, if only for a moment.
-I wish to do so by advocating self-development and self-actualization.
-My passion is to connect with others while supporting them during difficult times, and in doing so, I wish to create a safe and comfortable environment.
+I hope that in our time spent together we are able to mitigate, what we perceive as stress, if only for a moment, and I wish to do so by advocating self-development and self-actualization.
 I look forward to our paths crossing.

 While I believe that holistic change involves self-reflection and understanding the reasons behind our behaviours and emotional responses, I also understand the reality of time and financial constraints, and work with clients where they are.
 For some, this will involve a focus on future behaviour and change tasks; for others, this will involve a focus on the present and mindfulness practices.
 For still others, this will involve coming to see past experiences in a new light.
 My approach is collaborative and tailored to the client’s unique needs.